wombleton/gitlaw-nz/acts/O/Official Information Act 1982.md

     *   (b) a day in the period commencing with 25 December in any year and ending with 15 January in the following year.

-    (1A) For the purposes of [Schedule 1][74], a company is a related company of a State enterprise if the State enterprise, whether alone or together with any other State enterprise, directly or indirectly owns, or controls the exercise of all the voting rights attaching to,---
+    (1A) For the purposes of [Schedule 1][74], a company registered under the [Companies Act 1993][96] is a related company of a State enterprise if the State enterprise, whether alone or together with any other State enterprise, directly or indirectly owns, or controls the exercise of all the voting rights attaching to, the issued shares of the company (other than shares that carry no right to participate beyond a specified amount in a distribution of either profits or capital).

-    *   (a) in the case of a company registered under the Companies Act 1955, the equity share capital (as defined in section 158 of that Act) of the company; or

-    *   (b) in the case of a company registered under the [Companies Act 1993][96], the issued shares of the company, (other than shares that carry no right to participate beyond a specified amount in a distribution of either profits or capital),---

-    as the case may be.

     (2) Where information is held by an unincorporated body (being a board, council, committee, subcommittee, or other body, but not being a mortality review committee)---